Sweets & Dessert

 • 1 tsp vanilla extract

-• Preheat oven to 375 degrees and line 6 muffin cups or spray with nonstick spray.
+• Preheat the oven to 425°F and line 6 muffin cups or lightly spray with nonstick spray.

-• In a large bowl, whisk together the flour, baking soda, and sea salt.
+• In a medium bowl, whisk together the flour, baking powder, and sea salt.

-• Add wet ingredients to the flour mixture and stir just a few times.
+• Add the dry ingredients to the wet ingredients and stir gently just until partially combined.

-• Let muffins cool in the muffin pan for 5 minutes before transferring to a wire rack to cool completely.
+• Let the muffins cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 • Store muffins in an airtight container for 3–5 days or freeze for up to 3 months.